 While tree diameter generally indicates age, it also determines the number of individuals and types of epiphytes attached.
-This also corresponds with the observations of [4][10][13] who showed that regardless of the type of epiphyte and where they live at the base of the tree, trunk, branches, or on tall twigs, the abundance and clustering of the number and type of attached epiphytes are generally more often influenced by the age of the host tree.
-[9,10].
-The findings suggest that the causes of differences in the composition and vertical distribution of epiphytes in each tree species or similar trees are extensive, which makes the vertical stratification of epiphytes in a tree difficult to classify, although the presence and distribution of epiphytes are commonly found on branches and twigs, especially on branches and twigs that grow relatively flat or sloping at various heights of the tree crown, and only a few can be found on parts of the tree (branches, limbs, or twigs) that grow perpendicular to the ground.
-The extent of bark exfoliation and branch fragility can lead to differences in mortality rates due to epiphyte fall[8][30] and the nutritional quality of the stem and tip line can affect the growth and fertility of epiphytic orchids (higher nutrient intake can improve growth and fertility[6][31].
+This also corresponds with the observations of Callaway, et al (2002) who showed that regardless of the type of epiphyte and where they live at the base of the tree, trunk, branches, or on tall twigs, the abundance and clustering of the number and type of attached epiphytes are generally more often influenced by the a{43} of the host tree.
+Adhikara et al (2021, 2017) The findings suggest that the causes of differences in the composition and vertical distribution of epiphytes in each tree species or similar trees are extensive, which makes the vertical stratification of epiphytes in a tree difficult to classify, although the presence and distribution of epiphytes are commonly found on branches and twigs, especially on branches and twigs that grow relatively flat or sloping at various heights of the tree crown, and only a few can be found or parts of the tree (branches, limbs, or twigs) that grow perpendicular to the ground.
+The extent of bark x foliation and branch fragility can lead to differences in mortality rates due to epiphyte fall López-Villalobos et al, 2008); and the nutrient quality of stem and crown streams can affect the growth and fecundity of piphytic orchids (higher amounts of nutrients can improve growth and fertility rates) Linzmann et al., 2015; Ticktin et al., 2016).

-Furthermore, the characteristics of phorophytes may not only influence epiphytes directly but also indirectly by providing different microclimatic conditions for mycorrhizal fungal communities, necessary for their growth germ of orchid seeds.
-Moreover, according to ^{[26][16]}, specific differences in the need for environmental conditions or epiphytic tolerance to the environment in the form of inherent height of the host tree or differences from one tree to another are very diverse, so there is no-significant relationship between the epiphyte species and its host tree^{[6][23][29]}
+Furthermore, the characteristics of mese and other such host trees may not only affect epiphytes directly, but also indirectly by providing different microclimatic conditions for mycorrhizal fungal communities, which are necessary for orchid seed germination.
+Moreover, according to Timsana et al (2016) and Nurfadillah (2015), specific differences in the need for environmental conditions or epiphytic tolerance to the environment in the form of inherent height of the host tree or differences from one tree to another are very diverse, so there is nosignificant relationship between the epiphyte species and its host tree.